 Donna is a Professional Member of the Association of Medical Illustrators.
 She received her MA in Medical and Biological Illustration from the Johns Hopkins University School of Medicine.

 Josh Gunn, the founder of Planet Nutshell, a design studio that does animation for nonprofits, business, healthcare, and education.
 Some notable examples include shorts teaching kids about physics and Math for PBS Learning Media, a narrative for McLean Hospital to help people understand the symptoms of Bipolar Disorder, and an explanation of the “The Connected Economy” for the Harvard Business Review.

 Josh began his career teaching creative writing at The University of Washington.
 He then worked at Amazon.com as a content producer, editor, and writer.
 He holds a Master of Fine Arts in Creative Writing from The University of Washington and he received his BA in English from the Colorado College.
 In his spare time, he works as a journalist, short story writer, and essayist.
 His work has appeared in leading publications, including The Atlantic and Vox.com.
 He has also lectured at MIT on digital storytelling.

 Please join us on March 30, 2017 from 12:00 noon to 1:30 PM in the James Branch Cabell Library Lecture Hall (Room 303).
 The event is free and open to the public, but please register.
 If you are a student interested in learning about the details of a career in animation – from collaborating with clients, researching content, conceptualizing, script writing, storyboard development, and animating production – stay for an informal session with our panelists for their insider insight at 2:00 PM in Room 205.

 Parking is available for a fee in the West Broad Street, West Main Street and West Cary Street parking decks.
-If special accommodations are needed or to register by phone, please call Gregory Kimbrell, events and programs coordinator, at (804) 828-0593 prior to January 25.
+If special accommodations are needed or to register by phone, please call Gregory Kimbrell, events and programs coordinator, at (804) 828-0593 prior to March 30.